dbca-wa/sdis/docs/source/faq.rst

 How can I change the project type?
 ==================================
 Oh no!
-I created a project with the wrong type on the forms that says "you will not be able to change the project type later".
-How can this be fixed?
-Like so:
+I've created a project which turned out to be of a different type.
+The project creation form said "the project type cnanot be changed later on" but this is what I need to do now.

+Behind the scenes, SDIS projects are quite different, and SDIS creates a few different items when a project is created.
+Therefore, it is not possible to change project types later on.
+If you still need to change a project type:

 * Create new project with the correct type.
 Copy/paste or re-type relevant fields.
 * Ask the admins to delete the old project of incorrect type.